20. 1500-1700 Virgin Encounters in the New World

 Conclusion

-Indigenous women lost so much.
-Disease decimated their communities, and colonial laws rendered them minors.
-They were increasingly excluded from the courts and colonial social systems.
-Their legal status made it difficult for them to maintain any property rights.
-Nevertheless these women persisted.
-Despite the colonial patriarchy imposed on them, Andean and Mayan women continued the tradition of leaving personal property to their female descendants.
+Indigenous women lost so much in these early years of colonization.
+Disease decimated their communities, and they were increasingly excluded from the courts and colonial social systems as more patriarchal systems, mirroring those of their European colonists, were imposed.
+Nevertheless, these women persisted.
+For example, despite the colonial patriarchy imposed on them, Andean and Mayan women continued the tradition of leaving personal property to their female descendants.

-Indigenous women lost so much.
-Disease decimated their communities, and colonial laws rendered them minors.
-They were increasingly excluded from the courts and colonial social systems.
-Their legal status made it difficult for them to maintain any property rights.
-Nevertheless these women persisted.
-Despite the colonial patriarchy imposed on them, Andean and Mayan women continued the tradition of leaving personal property to their female descendants.
+Indigenous women lost so much in these early years of colonization.
+Disease decimated their communities, and they were increasingly excluded from the courts and colonial social systems as more patriarchal systems, mirroring those of their European colonists, were imposed.
+Nevertheless, these women persisted.
+For example, despite the colonial patriarchy imposed on them, Andean and Mayan women continued the tradition of leaving personal property to their female descendants.

 Draw your own conclusions